 Measures that ensure that personal data that are being processed on behalf of the Principal are processed solely in accordance with the Principal’s instructions.
 The employees are instructed on the relevant data protection law on a regular basis, and they are familiar with the procedural requirements and user guidelines for commissioned data processing.
 The unambiguous wording of the contract ensures that the data may only be processed in accordance with the instructions issued by the Principal.

 Measures that ensure that personal data are protected against accidental destruction or loss.
 Backup and recovery procedures with a daily mirroring of the data have been implemented.
 The technical availability is ensured by hard disk mirroring.
-In addition, there is uninterruptible power supply and a firewall system as well as port regulations are in place.
+In addition, there is an uninterruptible power supply and a firewall system as well as port regulations are in place.

 Measures that ensure that data that was collected for different purposes can be processed separately.
 The data is physically or logically stored separately from other data and the data backups are made on systems that are logically and/or physically separate.